Skip to main content

 this

-The difference between regular JavaScript functions and these new arrow functions is not only the fact that you can have a shorter function signature but that this is lexically bound to the calling function
+The difference between regular functions and arrow functions isn’t just shorter syntax.
+Arrow functions bind this lexically to the calling function.

 const quotient = {